 dbusiness recognized Judge Connors as one of the "top circuit court judges" in Southeast Michigan.
 This recognition was based on integrity, knowledge of the law, efficiency, and judicial temperament.
-Judge Connors was awarded the Tecumseh Peacekeeping Award for dedicated service to protecting the rights of American Indians from the Michigan State Bar Indian Law Section.
-He also was presented the Patriot Award for outstanding service to the bench, the Bar, and the community from the Washtenaw County Bar Association in 2009.
+Judge Connors was awarded the Tecumseh Peacekeeping Award for Dedicated Service to Protecting the Rights of American Indians from the Michigan State Bar Indian Law Section.
+Judge Connors was presented with the Patriot Award for Outstanding Service to the Bench, the Bar, and the Community from the Washtenaw County Bar Association in 2009.

 In 2014, Judge Connors was elected chairman of the board of Eversight, a nonprofit corporation dedicated to the restoration of sight.
 Judge Connors is a member of the National Council of Juvenile and Family Court Judges Tribal Leadership Forum.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law